 Facebook Messenger Room

 A Messenger Room is like a group chat on Messenger.
 It is public, so anyone could potentially find it, but Admins have the ability to approve members and/or boot them out.
 Like any conversation in Messenger, each and every reply to the thread appears in chronological order, so it can be difficult to keep track of who is replying to whom when it’s busy.
 Click here for more on Facebook Messenger Rooms.
-If you’d like to join my Facebook Messenger Room to discuss social media for small businesses, click here, from you mobile device.

 There are many ways for your ads to appear on Facebook.
 The two most common are to have a post appear within a person’s newsfeed and a smaller ad along the right hand sidebar.
 Posts within the newsfeed tend to look like post from any other page you’ve followed, but sometimes indicate your friends have like the Page, or the post, and all will say “Sponsored”.
 Facebook is constantly coming out with new ways to advertise to their userbase.
 You can also have video ads appear during popular Facebook Live events, during videos you’re watching, or in Messenger Threads.